-We currently have two vacancies for Foundation G
+We currently have one Foundation Governor vacancy.

-Our school needs committed and engaged governors from a range of backgrounds, who can bring different insights and experiences to their governing boards.
+Schools need committed and engaged governors from a range of backgrounds, who can bring different insights and experiences to their governing boards.
 These could include strategic leadership skills such as development planning, chairing meetings or budget monitoring, or knowledge of the local community (either where you live or work).

 You do not have to be a parent or an education expert, but you do need to be a good team player and willing to learn more about your role.
 This can be done by attending training, school visits and sharing information and experience with other governors.
 Anyone aged 18 and over can apply, but in order to be appointed as Foundation Governor, you must have Christian commitment in addition to an interest in education.